Jigsy1/mIRCd/readme.txt

 If you wish to unload the scripts, do /unload -rs "P:\ath\to\mIRCd.mrc" or via the editor.
 This should unload all the remaining scripts for you.
 (If it doesn't, unload all of them - mIRCd_*.mrc - one-by-one.)

 Note: Unloading the script should also terminate the IRCd and unload memory for you.
-If for some reason it doesn't:
+If, for some reason it doesn't:

 1. Stop all timers by doing: /timermIRCd.* off
 2. Close the socks by doing: /sockclose mIRCd.*